jacecotton/tcds/docs/src/theming/index.md

 {% endset %}
 <pre class="example__code"><code>{{ subtheme_ex|highlight }}</code></pre>

-From here, native HTML element styles will reflect your configurations, as well as any utility classes and components styled using tokens.
+From here, native HTML element styles will reflect your configurations, as well as any utility classes, components, templates, or other elements styled using tokens.

 ### Token forking
-Alternatively, you can modify JSON token files directly and build the Design System yourself as a fork.
+For Identity-level tokens, if your subtheme is significantly different from the default theme, we recommend forking the Design System and modifying the JSON token files directly.
 The benefit to doing this is:

 1. Token consumption in JavaScript, Sass, and any other formats than CSS will reflect your subtheme.
 2. There will be no redundant, unused code from the default token values.
 The bundle sizes will be optimized to your website's exact needs.

+For element-, component-, and template-level tokens, you will still override CSS custom properties for modifications.

-All tokens live at `/src/tokens`.
+All Identity tokens live at `/src/tokens`.

 Example changes to `/src/tokens/color/color.json`: